 Mad Cow Disease

-A 2007 study out of France suggested that CBD could help to slow down or prevent a human variant of mad cow disease, commonly known as Cretuzfeldt-Jakob disesase (vCJD).
+A 2007 study out of France suggested that CBD products could help to slow down or prevent a human variant of mad cow disease, commonly known as Cretuzfeldt-Jakob disesase (vCJD).
 CBD stifles the development of prions, infectious protein particles that cause potentially life-threatening neurodegenerative diseases.
 If comprehensively proven that CBD stops prions, the cannabinoid would likely be used in any future anti-prion drug.

 Research out of Israel and Spain is indicating that marijuana may have neuroprotective properties, thanks to the cannabinoid-like compounds present in the brain.
 When the brain has a lack of these compounds, neurological disorders such as Alzheimer’s can result in the long-term.
 By making up for this deficiency and inhibiting the spread of microglia cells which damage the brain’s neurons, marijuana could potentially slow the onset of Alzheimer’s, as an anti-inflammatory.
 Furthermore, a 2005 Canadian study showed synthetic cannabis compounds encouraged the growth of new brain cells.